smitajit/es-rest-mock/README.md

 # es-rest-mock

 A simple framework to mock the elasticsearch rest client.
-Designed to Unit test both High and Low Level Elastic search rest client operations
+Designed to Unit test both High and Low Level elasticsearch rest client operations.

 ## Concepts
-Use the ESRestMockRunner.class to tun the UT. which will instrument the ElasticSearch builder and return a Mocked object ESRestMockCore.newMocker() will return a new builder where expected Response can be added for particular http method, endpoint , params and headers it also supports expecting and error instead of Response
+This library consists of 2 parts
+* ESRestMockCore
+  * This class provides APIs to mock elastic-search response
+  * It follows builder patters to build mocked elastic-search responses based on http method, endpoint, parameters and headers
+  * It also provides APIs to mock error reposnses
+* ESRestMockRunner
+  * This class extends BlockJUnit4ClassRunner
+  * The primary job of this class is to intercept elasitc-search's http call and return mocked reponse

+Examples below:

 ```java
 ESRestMockCore.newMocker()
                 .forMethod("GET")